iztokbajcar/GNS3-provision/README.md

 After the dependencies are hopefully taken care of, make sure you have cloned this repository (you will find the instructions, as well as an option to download the whole repository as a zip file, on the top of this page in the Code dropdown menu - next to the About section).

 # The passwords!
 When you get your hands on the contents, there is but one tiny thing, although very important, still for you to do before you jump into action.
-And that is ***to change the provided passwords***!
-Even if you are only going to be using your soon-to-be-created virtual machine on your local computer, do it for the sake of principle.
+And that is ***to change the provided passwords*** - even if you are only going to be using your soon-to-be-created virtual machine on your local computer, do it for the sake of principle.

 ## Vagrant
 You will find the default passwords on the very top of the [provision.sh](provision.sh) script.
 To be precise, the passwords you are encouraged to change are the GUACAMOLE_ADMIN_PASSWORD and VNC_CONNECTION_PASSWORD environment variables, which, unsurprisingly, dictate the admin guacamole password[^1] and the password you will need when connecting to the machine.
 ## cloud-init
 The procedure to set up passwords for cloud-init differs a bit from the Vagrant alternative.
 In the [cloud-config.yaml](cloud-config.yaml) file:
 * on line 108, change the text between the quotes according to your liking.
 It will represent the Guacamole admin password.
-The default value is **Ge5L0**.
 * on line 240, the text on the right side of the equals (`=`) sign will be your VNC connection password.
-The default value is **GNS3jeZ4k0n**.

 # Let's begin
 Having set your desired passwords, you may now run the provision process.
 Please **be patient**, as it may take up to ten minutes or even more in some cases, depending on the speed/quality of your internet connection.
 If working on your local computer, the procedure goes as follows.